-So I put a list together of things to do this fall around the Chicagoland area for everyone!
-They range from free to ticketed events for families, date nights or out with friends!
+Here’s my guide to things to do this fall around the Chicagoland area!
+They range from free to ticketed events for families, date nights, or out with friends!

 If you like any of these or go to any, tag me @thechicagogoodlife on Instagram!

 The Malibu Barbie Cafe pop-up has been extended until October 15!
 And I’m checking out the new experience by Fever, Clue: A Walking Mystery soon.
 They close on October 31, and the tour starts at Block 37.

 I highly recommend visiting the beautiful altar at the National Museum of Mexican Art for their Día de Muertos exhibit.
 The museum is free, and we love going as a family!
 The museum will set up an altar inside starting September 22nd.
 During the last weekend in October, there is a celebration of life where people of the community set up their own altars in Harrison Park (right behind the museum), and it’s absolutely beautiful.
 I would definitely add this to your Fall Bucket List!

 This popup at Bamboo Club has their Nightmare on Clark Street for the past few years now and it’s decorated really well for Halloween!
 This is more of a take photos and have some drinks, but it’s fun if you are looking for a bar decorated for Halloween.
 In years past, they allowed kids until 8pm, but I would check with them before heading there!

 The Hyde Park Jazz Festival is September 23-24 this year.
 It’s free to attend (but it’s highly suggested to help out with this amazing event by providing a donation), and it’s so much fun!
 Grab some blankets, chairs, and food, and enjoy a relaxing night listening to live jazz!